tlazaro/kqb-mod/README.md

 The game is designed internally to separate clients from servers, this allows the online play.
 This is even how the game runs locally.
 When playing in any local mode, like Local Play or the Tutorial, the game runs a local server and then connects to it through the "loopback ip" (`127.0.0.1` or `localhost`) using the port `5000`.
 The mod simply allows the option to input a different ip and port.

 ## How to install
-This section is for players who want to improve their experiencie of KQB.
+This section is for players who want to improve their KQB experience.

 **Summary:**
 - Download KQB Mod from the release section